Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Discussion Outlook

 \section{Discussion \& Outlook}

-We trained an \acrshort{rl} agent in a simulator to disentangle arbitrary 4-, 5-, and 6-qubit states using an \acrfull{ac} algorithm.
-The agent is given access only to two-qubit reduced density matrices of the quantum state as partial observations, which makes it applicable on \acrshort{nisq} devices.
-For a fixed pair of qubits, we propose an analytical way to compute locally optimal two-qubit gates that minimize the entanglement of formation between the qubits; however, the general structure of our RL framework allows this routine to be replaced by alternatives, e.g., Ref.~\cite{hauschild2018finding}.
+We trained an RL agent in a simulator to disentangle arbitrary 4-, 5-, and 6-qubit states and weakly entangled 12- and 16-qubit states using an actor critic (AC) algorithm.
+The agent is given access only to two-qubit reduced density matrices of the quantum state as partial observations, which makes it applicable on NISQ devices.
+For a fixed pair of qubits, we propose an analytical way to compute locally optimal two-qubit gates that minimize the entanglement of formation between the qubits; however, the general structure of our RL agent allows this routine to be replaced by alternatives, e.g., Ref.~\cite{hauschild2018finding}.

-In particular, our RL framework is model-free, and scales quadratically with the number of qubits which makes training on \acrshort{nisq} devices possible.
+In particular, our RL agent is model-free, and, as discussed in Sec.~\ref{subsec:scaling_laws}, scales quadratically with the number of qubits, which makes training and running on NISQ devices possible.
 We use a permutation equivariant transformer architecture which adjusts the policy of the agent to permutations of the qubits in the input state: hence, the agent is able to `recognize' when qubits have been swapped and produces a `swapped' sequence accordingly.
 We directly exploit its capability to identify entanglement structure from state observations -- a hallmark feature of deep learning algorithms -- whose potential application in quantum technologies remains to be fully utilized.
 Compared to conventional quantum optimal control algorithms, an additional prominent feature of deep RL is that, once trained, the agent readily produces solutions for arbitrary initial states without any additional re-training or further optimization; this makes it appealing to deploy in experiments.